-The federal government provides several sources of funding to support purchasing low-emission vehicles and charging infrastructure.
-Federal tax credits worth up to \$7,500 for vehicles under 14,000 lbs (and up to \$40,000 for all other vehicles) are available to nonprofit educational institutions via the Commercial Clean Vehicle credit.
+The federal government provides several sources of funding to support the purchase of low-emission vehicles and charging infrastructure.
+As noted earlier, federal tax credits worth up to \$7,500 for eligible vehicles are available to nonprofit educational institutions via the Commercial Clean Vehicle credit.
 Federal funding is also available through the Grants for Buses and Bus Facilities Competitive Program and the Clean Heavy-Duty Vehicle Program.